 Barbara Dalziel (ND, BHSc, SQPP, CAST/ISST)

-Psychotherapist, Registrar and Past President of CAST, Barbara is a CAST and ISST certified Sandplay Therapist, senior teaching member and supervisor/advisor.
-She is licensed to practice psychotherapist with l'Ordre des Psychologues du Quebec.
-Barbara works with young children, teens and adults on the West Island of Montréal, where she has had a private Sandplay Therapy practice for eight years.
+Psychotherapist, Registrar and Past President of CAST, Barbara is a CAST and ISST certified sandplay therapist, senior teaching member and supervisor/advisor.
+She is licensed as a psychotherapist with l’Ordre des Psychologues du Quebec.
+Barbara works with young children, teens and adults in Montréal, where she has had a Sandplay Therapy practice for 15 years.
 Her work involves individuals, families, schools and community agencies.
-Barbara has presented at CAST and NADT National Conferences.
-She provides personal process, supervision and advising to Sandplay trainees.
+Barbara provides Sandplay Therapy to Cree and Inuit communities in northern Quebec, where she also teaches local professionals to practise Sandplay Therapy, making this supportive approach more consistently available to children in their own languages.
+Barbara has presented at CAST and ISST Conferences, is an International reader of ISST cases, and provides distance supervision to international candidates.
+She provides teaching, personal process, supervision and advising to Sandplay Therapy trainees in Canada.

 Vancouver, British Columbia